TedHusted/awake/awake.md/awake.md

 Adrian also nods in agreement.
 “We’re seeing a 15% increase in engagement across the board — that’s massive.”

-Ravi asks, “Adrian can you send me a link to the commit?
+Ravi asks, “Adrian can you share a link to the commit?
 I’d like to see for myself what everyone is raving about.”

 “Sure thing.
 I’ll include a link to Brent’s presentation too.
 The presentation sealed the deal for us.”